tsosvielle/tic-tac-toe-client/README.md

 Incorporated an if else statement that determines if an x or an o can be placed and automatically changes turns once placed.

+Incorporated an empty array and incorporated functionality that populates the array with the data-id number from html and populates an array iteration with the current value of the playerTurn variable.

+created an array of win conditions and logic to check the value of the current array vs the win conditions.
+Generates an alert (for now) that lets the user know theyve hit a win condition

+04/04/19
+added user registration, signin, passwordchange, and logout functionality with curl scripts